cool-RR/cute-wing-stuff/README.markdown

 Suggested key combination: `Alt-Insert Ctrl-J`

+## select-expression ##

+Select the Python expression that the cursor is currently on.

+This does `select-more` until the biggest possible legal Python expression is selected.

+Suggested key combination: `Ctrl-Alt Plus`

 ## slash-line ##

 Slash a long line into 2 lines, putting a `\` character as a separator.